 |What is the next homily by Father Hanly in this Liturgical Cycle? ||1st Sunday of Lent, Year B|

-Information about Father Hanly’s homily for 7th Sunday in Ordinary Time, Year B
+Information about Father Hanly’s homilies for 7th Sunday in Ordinary Time, Year B

 All Rights Reserved.

 Father Hanly's sermon for 7th Sunday in Ordinary Time, Year B, "Sin and Forgiveness" was delivered on 22nd February 2009.
+Father Hanly's sermon for 7th Sunday in Ordinary Time, Year B, "Your Sins Are Forgiven You" was delivered on 19th February 2012.
 It is sometimes hard to accurately transcribe Father Hanly's reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.

 We hope that Father Hanly’s homilies, always kind, always wise, always full of love, will restore you to peace and harmony through a new understanding of what is important in this world.
 We believe these homilies are inspiring for everyone, not only for Roman Catholics or other Christians.